Categories

 Defining what data modernization is, what it looks like, and ultimately conveying its value can be challenging.

-In her last blog post, PHII’s executive director Vivian Singletary described the importance of data modernization efforts.
+In her last blog post, PHII’s program director Vivian Singletary described the importance of data modernization efforts.
 Not surprisingly, jurisdictions can struggle with knowing where to begin the process and how to use their funds to make the most impact.

 PHII helped develop DMI Stories from the Field in collaboration with the Centers for Disease Control and Prevention’s (CDC) broader Data Modernization Initiative (DMI) efforts.
 We collected these innovative stories to highlight how some jurisdictions across the United States approached data modernization.
 We hope these in-depth perspectives and accompanying technical tools can inform similar projects across other jurisdictions.
 These stories can also express the scale and value of data modernization work to the public health workforce, policymakers and leaders.